David8523/Google_Capstone_Project/README.md

 * **Overall, Casual riders take less number of ride but for longer durations**.
 Casual users take 16% less rides than Members but for 3x longer rides
 * **Casual Riders are most active on Weekends (1.6x) and take longer rides**.
 Their most active on Saturday and holidays.
 * **On Peak July, average duration of casual members is 3x more than members**
+ ## Visualization
+ I have chosen Tableau as a tool to visualize the data and share my insghts.
+I have made a dashboard that you can see [here](https://public.tableau.com/app/profile/david.de.la.iglesia/viz/CyclisticBikeShareCaseStudy_16590362027680/Dashboard1)
 ## Recomendations:
 * Create collaborations with different entertainment and tourism companies to take advantage of the vacation season.
 These collaborations can be touristic tours around the city, group tours, etc
 * Know the most popular bike stations.
 Understand why they are popular and try to replicate them in other neighborhoods by advertising and marketing.